Thayers King Snake Care

 Adult Thayers reach a size of between 90 and 120cm/3 to 4 feet, although usually on the smaller end of this.
 They will require a vivarium of at least 90cm (38”) in width, with the traditional wooden vivarium retaining heat better than the newer glass types.

 Like all reptiles, Thayers king snakes appreciate a temperature gradient which can be provided in two main ways.
-A heat mat that is attached to the wall of the vivarium and thermostatically controlled will provide gentle heat, and if this is combined with a small heat bulb there will be a daytime temperature peak similar to what the snake would encounter in the wild.
-The other method is to use a ceramic heating element, which must be connected via a thermostat and covered with a guard.
+A deep heat projector at one end of the vivarium and thermostatically controlled will provide gentle heat, and if this is combined with a small heat bulb there will be a daytime temperature peak similar to what the snake would encounter in the wild.
+Remember to always check your temperatures using a good quality digital thermometer – never guess.
+Although it has always been assumed that snakes do not need UV lighting, it is always a good idea to provide it.
+Low output T5 UV tubes are now available that can mimic the levels of UV that they would be exposed to in the wild, and we have found that when it is provided they will definitely use it.

 The ideal temperature for the warm area in your snake’s vivarium is around 27-31°C (81-91°F).
 The cool end can be up to 10º cooler.
 Like most snakes, Thayers will appreciate a slight night time drop in temperature.